 Do you have any definitive date at all?
 While not necessary, Miscarriage Moms For Life recommends using at least one of these dating suggestions in association with your child.
 Do you have more than one definitive date?
 Then when you are ready, consider which date you feel most comfortable with using, as this is a personal decision.
 If you wish, there is nothing wrong with remembering all of the dates you have.
 (Putting them all on the stone might make it appear crowded).

 If your loss was very early and/or very messy/extended, you may not have any definitive date.
 This can be difficult if viewed as being unable to recognize your child.
 We encourage you to consider picking a date anyway.
 October 15 is Pregnancy and Infant Loss awareness day, so you may wish to choose that date.
 Though a moving target, Mother’s Day is an option, because your child—no matter how early they left you—made you a mother.

 Whatever date/dates you choose, let your choice come from your heart.
 This is, after all, your child—your irreplaceable, unique, precious, one-of-a-kind child.
 A child that is made in the image of God (read Our Babies Are Made in the Image of God) and deeply loved by you, your understanding and compassionate family members, and God.

-This article is recommended reading before attending our Seminar.
+This article is recommended reading before attending our Memorial.
 Find more comfort in reading our book, When Unborn Babies Speak.